monsterdev914/WordPressPluginWhasAppValidation/README.md

 # Contact Form with WhatsApp Validation Plugin

-A comprehensive WordPress plugin for creating contact forms with real-time WhatsApp number validation, OTP verification, and advanced form management using the Wassenger API.
+A comprehensive WordPress plugin for creating contact forms with real-time WhatsApp number validation, OTP verification, file uploads, and advanced form management using the Wassenger API.

 ## Features